Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 data needed to conduct an inventory to become available.
 For most of

-consumption-based inventory relies on conventional inventory data
+Because the consumption-based inventory relies on conventional

-produced.
-Shortly before the consumption-based inventory was
+be produced.
+After the 2005 consumption-based inventory was

 - Does DEQ plan to update the inventory for future years?